spine-tools/Spine-Toolbox/docs/source/spine_db_editor/viewing_data.rst

 - **Edit**, **Remove** and **Duplicate** work as they do in the **Entity Tree**.

-Viewing parameter definitions and values as well as entity alternatives
+Viewing Parameter Pefinitions and Palues as well as Entity Alternatives
 =======================================================================

 Using **Table Views**